A brief history of the multiverse: Multiverse, string theory landscape, and the cosmological constant problem

-Several interesting mechanisms of stabilization have been proposed, see in particular \cite{Str}.
-The most developed one was the so-called KKLT construction \cite{Kachru:2003aw}.
-The authors proposed a way to stabilize string theory vacua, but they also found that all dS vacua in string theory are not absolutely stable but metastable, and all barriers separating these vacua can be penetrated with finite probability.
-Estimates made in \cite{Douglas} have shown that the total number of such vacua can be as large as $10^{500}$.
-Even if one starts with the universe in one of these vacua, a combination of eternal inflation and the tunneling between these vacua should create a multiverse consisting of parts where all of these dS vacua are represented.
+Eventually, several interesting mechanisms of vacuum stabilization in string theory have been proposed, see in particular \cite{Str}.
+The most developed one, the so-called KKLT construction \cite{Kachru:2003aw}, was proposed in 2003.
+We found a possible way to stabilize string theory vacua, but we also found that all de Sitter vacua in string theory are not absolutely stable but metastable, and all barriers separating these vacua can be penetrated with finite probability.
+This was the crucial observation, which implied that the universe can exponentially expand in any of these metastable de Sitter states as in the eternal inflation scenario, and tunnel from each of them to any other string theory vacuum.
+I will describe the proof of this important statement in the Appendix B. Estimates made in \cite{Douglas} have shown that the total number of such vacua can be as large as $10^{500}$.
+Even if one starts with the universe in one of these vacua, a combination of eternal inflation and the inevitable tunneling between these vacua should create a multiverse consisting of parts where all of these de Sitter vacua are represented.
 Lenny Susskind called this scenario `the string theory landscape' \cite{Susskind:2003kw}.
 An incredible richness of this landscape may help us to solve the cosmological constant problem, as well as many other problems which required anthropic explanation.
 This perfectly matched the earlier expectations expressed in \cite{Linde:1986fd}.